 We assist private and public clients with property tax abatements, exemptions, and valuation analysis and appeals concerning municipal property taxation.
 We’ve litigated many of Northern New England’s largest abatement proceedings, and collectively, we have decades of experience representing clients before all levels of the appeals process, including before the local municipal assessor, Boards of Assessment Review and County Commissioners, specialized State Boards of Property Tax Review, Superior and Trial Courts, and State Supreme Courts.

 We have a deep, interdisciplinary bench.
-We are an affiliated member of the International Association of Assessing Officers (IAAO), and our team leader serves on the IAAO Task Force on Contracting for Assessment Services and routinely lectures across the country on emergent property tax issues facing municipalities, businesses, and homeowners.
+We are an associate member of the International Association of Assessing Officers (IAAO), and our team leader serves on the IAAO Task Force on Contracting for Assessment Services and routinely lectures across the country on emergent property tax issues facing municipalities, businesses, and homeowners.

 - Renewable Energy Generators, including wind, solar, hydro, biomass, & cogeneration

 - Electric Power Generators

 - Generation Leads & Transmission Lines

 - Public Utility Infrastructure

 - Commercial Properties, including New & Legacy Shopping Centers